cs5435/cs5435.github.io/index.md

 Please see [**Canvas**]({{site.data.main.canvas}}) for the Zoom link to attend the lectures.
 The course is structured to have four sessions: Tuesdays and Thursdays 12 noon and 10 pm ET.
-Tuesday evening and Thursday morning will be live lectures; you are required to attend one of them and can watch the recording of the other.
+Tuesday morning and Thursday evening will be live lectures; you are required to attend one of them and can watch the recording of the other.
+Tuesday evening and Thursday morning sessions will be used for recitation, discussion, and Q&A.

 ### Canvas